Earth Notes: On the TEDDINET-Ctech Non-domestic Energy Symposium (2017-06)Updated 2021-04-20 08:17 GMT.

 Keynote 1: Angela Ruepert from University of Groningen

 Some general interesting observations from the research, for example:

-- Offers of free type pressure check with environmental, financial or neutral headings in VA US: environmental coupon message most taken.
+- Offers of free tyre pressure check with environmental, financial or neutral headings in VA US.
+The environmental coupon message was taken the most.

 - Those most influenced by 'green' workspace messaging are those who are weaker at home.